 - fall out of an airplane.
 Miraculously, however, they survive the fall unscathed - except for the fact that suddenly Gibreel suddenly is spouting wings and a halo while Saladin is growing horns and hooves...

-Despite its title, has very little to do with Satan explicitly (the eponymous satanic verses refer to several heretical verses of the Qu'ran).
+, the book has very little to do with Satan explicitly (the eponymous satanic verses refer to several heretical verses of the Qu'ran).
 Symbolically, however...

 Needs Wiki Magic